triangledirt/obj/README.md

 ## build and use case

+The case project has no release tags--the latest code is the latest release.
+I try to keep it compilable and running

-To build, get the source code, change to its directory and execute:
+First, get the source code:

+    git clone git@github.com:triangledirt/case.git

+Next, before you build, edit [case.h](https://github.com/triangledirt/case/blob/main/case.h) and set CASE_VERBOSE and CASE_VERBOSE_EXTRA to either 0 or 1. case is quiet with CASE_VERBOSE==0 and noisy with CASE_VERBOSE==1.
+When CASE_VERBOSE_EXTRA is 1, you get extra information printed to stdout.
+This is the only configuration you need to set

+Once you change those settings to whatever you want them to be, you can build.
+From the case directory, execute:

     ./make

+That builds object files and a library called libcase.a.
+It requires gcc and the C standard library--nothing else

+To use case in your project, do:

+    #include "\[path to case directory\]/case.h"

+When you build your project, add:

+    -lcase -L\[path to case directory\]

+:to your compile command

-That builds object files and a library.
-Include "[case.h](https://github.com/triangledirt/case/blob/main/case.h)" in your project and see that file and the rest of this document for the syntax of observation/classification functions and set-to-set inference functions
+See case.h and the rest of this document for the syntax of observation/classification functions and set-to-set inference functions

-case.h contains a #define called CASE_VERBOSE.
-Set it to 1 to make noise when operating, 0 to be quiet

 ## observe and classify objects